idooo/teaparty2/README.md

 Normal browsers and IE10+

 ## Build
-Checkout this repo and install everythin you need:
+Checkout this repo and install everything you need:

 ```
 npm install && bower install